Ho1yShif/sonic-mood/README.md

 Sonic Mood is an AI-powered music recommendation app that demonstrates how to deploy semantic search at scale using [Render](https://render.com) and [pgvector](https://github.com/pgvector/pgvector).
 Enter a mood or vibe, and receive a personalized playlist drawn from over 12 million songs.

-This application showcases how to use [pgvector](https://github.com/pgvector/pgvector) with Render’s Postgres resources.
+This application showcases how to use [pgvector](https://github.com/pgvector/pgvector) with Render’s Postgres resources using the [installation steps](https://github.com/pgvector/pgvector?tab=readme-ov-file#installation) and a `CREATE EXTENSION vector;` command.

 ## Quickstart